Mission-Aligned Learning-Informed Control of Autonomous Systems: Formulation and Foundations: Introduction

+Inspired by the recent flurry of activity of Reinforcement Learning Model Predictive Control (RLMPC)~\cite{reiter2025synthesis}, the present paper develops a methodology for incorporating domain knowledge in order to enhance the efficiency and reliability of autonomous deployment.
+Indeed, it has been observed in several applications that combining Reinforcement Learning with Model Predictive Control can achieve superior performance than both MPC and RL alone, see e.g.~\cite{cai2023learning}.

-This work will present a formalism that defines a bilevel optimization problem incorporating Reinforcement Learning (RL)-assisted Model Predictive Control in the bottom layer, and RL-assisted classical planning at the higher level.
-In describing the formalism we will return to this example, and in ongoing works analyzing the theoretical properties and testing a simulation of this stylized example.
+We present a formalism that defines a bilevel optimization problem incorporating Reinforcement Learning (RL)-assisted Model Predictive Control in the bottom layer, and RL-assisted classical planning at the higher level.
+The overarching architecture of this proposed framework is depicted in Figure~\ref{fig:methodology_overview}.

 Human-aligned and safe autonomous robotics is a technology of significant interest to many researchers, companies, and governments, with population aging creating many potential labor shortages for assistance care and health for the elderly, the potential for automated manufacturing, and other reasons.
-As it is also a representative example of the conceptual components of such an operation, it will be a running example throughout this line of work.
-In this work we simplify some of these concerns and focus on developing the foundations of the mathematical formulation for the optimization framework.
+As it is also a representative example of the conceptual components of such an operation, it will be a running example throughout this line of work, although the same principles apply to similar domains such as automated manufacturing, self-driving vehicles and other embodied AI.
+In this work we focus on a simplified stylistic model of long run autonomous robotic human care and focus on developing the foundations of the mathematical formulation for the appropriate optimization and data driven sequential decision making framework.
 We present a formal schema to define the autonomous decision procedures of an agent using multiple relevant disciplines associated with mathematical engineering.

 \paragraph{AI and Autonomous Systems}